creoapp/documentation/docs/creo/getting-started.md

 ### Downloading and registering Creo

-If you haven’t done so already, you can download a free version of Creo from [https://creolabs.com/download](https://creolabs.com/download).
-You can use the free version as long as you want and you'll be able to build applications for your devices (no App Store deployment).
-Some features like Analytics and Code Exporting are disabled.
+If you haven’t done so already, you can download the latest Creo version from [https://creolabs.com/download](https://creolabs.com/download).
+You can use Creo for free  as long as you want with some limitations.
+No App Store deployment, no Analytics and no Code Exporting.
 If you need to publish on the App Store or have access to all the features then you need to [purchase a plan](https://creolabs.com/store).

+![Register Creo](creo_register.png)

 Creo 2.0 requires a registered email and a license key (also for the free version), if you want to test it just select "Use Free" in the Registration Dialog.

-![Register Creo](creo_register.png)

 ### Contacting Support